bedrockio/bedrock-flutter/README.md

 _Note_: Project names should use underscores between words because flutter tool doesn't allow dashes/hyphens to be used in project name.

+After cloning the project, use your terminal to go into the root folder and execute the following command: `flutter pub get`.
+After this, go into the `ios` folder, and execute `pod install`.
+This will download the dependencies needed to succesfully build and run the sample project.

 This project is a starting point for a Flutter application that follows the [simple app state management tutorial](https://flutter.dev/docs/development/data-and-backend/state-mgmt/simple).